Experience the best Las Vegas has to offer at Cosmopolitan Las Vegas.

 People 21 and over are welcome to play in the casino.
 It is 100,000 square feet.
 The casino has approximately 1,300 slot machines.
 This includes video reel, reel spinning, and video poker machines with denominations ranging from $.01 – $500.
 The High Limit Slot Lounge features 65 machines which are the latest in slot technology.
 The Cosmopolitan Las Vegas uses an exclusive FASTPAY service for these high-limit slots.
 This means players can immediately process jackpots right at the machine.

 The player’s club is called an Identity membership.
 It offers players cash rewards and free play.
 Points accumulate and members can win free stays, concert tickets, point multipliers, and much more.
 The four levels are silver, sterling, gold, and platinum.
-Marriott Rewards points are transferrable to the Identity membership card.
+Marriott Rewards points are transferable to the Identity membership card.
 The Cosmopolitan Las Vegas casino also has table games such as blackjack, roulette, craps, baccarat, high card flush, Texas Hold Em, and others.

 Read Aileen C.‘s review of The Cosmopolitan of Las Vegas on Yelp